-Balint, 44, a writer and translator based in Jerusalem, is also the co-author, with Merav Mack, of “Jerusalem: City of the Book” and author of “Running Commentary.”
+Balint, 44, a writer and translator based in Jerusalem, is also the author of “Running Commentary” and co-author, with Merav Mack, of “Jerusalem: City of the Book” and author of “Running Commentary.”
 A library fellow at the Van Leer Institute in Jerusalem, he has written for The Wall Street Journal and The Weekly Standard, and his translations from the Hebrew have appeared in The New Yorker.
 He has taught literature at the Al-Quds Bard College of Arts and Sciences in east Jerusalem.

-This is the first year that the Sami Rohr Prize for Jewish Literature is operating independently of the Jewish Book Council, now under the direction of Debra Goldberg, who is based in Israel.
+This is the first year that the Rohr Prize is operating independently of the Jewish Book Council, now under the direction of Debra Goldberg, who is based in Israel.